collinhundley/APTargets/README.md

 #### Advantages

 With this method, you no longer need to pass strings as selectors to button targets.
 What does that mean?
 No more typos, no more mismatched function names, and *finally* proper compiler checks.
-You'll never see another `unrecognized selector` ever again.
+You'll never see `unrecognized selector sent to instance` ever again!